-This may be the most important point on this list, even though when you’re dealing with email, you’re not “listening” in the usual sense.
-Instead, read thoughtfully and carefully.
-As a matter of fact, read the email more than once to make sure you haven’t missed anything.
+Even when you’re dealing with customer emails, where you’re not “listening” in the usual sense, you should read thoughtfully and carefully.
+As a matter of fact, read an email more than once to make sure you haven’t missed anything.

-Give your customer’s email your full attention — especially if it’s a longer thread that you’re just joining.
-Don’t jump to conclusions or start composing your answer in your head just yet.
+Give your customers’ email your full attention — especially if it’s a longer thread that you’re just joining.
+Don’t jump to conclusions or start composing your answers in your head just yet.

 Humanize the exchange.
 Even if your company uses scripts, you can make your correspondence a genuine conversation.
 Use your name.
 Connect person-to-person.
 You might have to practice this a little, but it will soon become natural.